marcohernaiz/JOSUDO/replit.md

   - Both input box and control buttons now span identical width for visual balance
   - Maintained absolute positioning for send button within the expanded input area
   - Achieved consistent visual alignment across both interface rows
+- July 14, 2025.
+Enhanced UI with larger buttons and authentic company logos
+  - Increased all button sizes from h-8 to h-10 for better accessibility and visual impact
+  - Updated compact button widths from w-8 to w-10 with enhanced padding and text sizing
+  - Implemented real company logos for AI models: OpenAI, Anthropic, Google, Meta, and X (xAI)
+  - Replaced generic icons with authentic brand logos using react-icons/si library
+  - Improved logo positioning in header by reducing padding to px-3 py-1 for tighter corner placement
+  - Enhanced overall professional appearance with proper brand representation

 ## User Preferences